AbdulrahmanHallak/WebHaven/README.md

 note the `--` this is necessary in order for the dotnet cli to understand that everything after it is application arguments not options for the cli.
 When you publish the application you can run it normally without the `--`.

+3. DataSchema: this is a simple classlib project that contains table and column names of the database to not hardcode them as strings since the application uses dapper.

 ## Self Host

 You can run your own instance easily using docker or even without docker but setting up docker is much easier :).

 ### Create a Telegram Bot

 First create a telegram bot through [@BotFather](https://telegram.me/BotFather) and set the necessary commands in order for the commands to appear in telegram.
 The bot currently uses the following commands:
 - `/getfeeds`: Display the feeds user added to his account.